The Glenpool Library will be closed April 24-29 for library improvements.

 For the computer user, Suburban Acres has 20 computers.

 There is one meeting room which holds 50 chairs.

 The walls of the library are accented with Kente and Adinkra fabrics and groupings of traditional carved masks and artifacts from several African countries.

-As one of the most recognized buildings in the area, the Suburban Acres Library still remains a premier neighborhood attraction for its residents.
+As one of the most recognized buildings in the area, the Suburban Acres Library remains a premier neighborhood attraction for its residents.
 With just 4,200 square feet to house its collection and a 99-year lease with Tulsa Public Schools, the Suburban Acres Library opened its doors in 1963.
-Adjacent to the newly established McLain 7th Grade Center (previously Alcott Elementary School, the library is viewed as a safe place for neighborhood youths.
+Adjacent to the newly established McLain 7th Grade Center (previously Alcott Elementary School), the library is viewed as a safe place for neighborhood residents both young and old.
 The library became a hub for the neighborhood by serving its many families, schools, and businesses.
 In the early years of operation the Suburban Acres Library was one of the locations that was headquarters for the Bookmobile.
 Librarians at Suburban Acres Library include Helen Norvell, Juanita Bryden, Ina Lee Weathers Mullings, Beverly Hogan Joyce, Angeline Welch, Linda Bayley, Ruby Duckett, Marilou Marler, Mark Goetz, Ava Nurse, and Sherrie Wallace (current manager).